joemaffei/fullstack-authentication-workshop/README.md

 We will be working with a Progressive Web App or name CoffeeMasters.
 The PWA covers only the Authentication Flow.
 It includes a Node.js basic server with Express JS.

 You can download the source code to start working on it from https://github.com/firtman/coffeemasters-authn.
 After download or clone, run `npm install` and `npm start` to start the server.

+## Slides

+You can download the [slides](https://firtman.github.io/authentication/slides.pdf) of the course if you want to follow along with the trainer.